0BAB1/HOLY_CORE_COURSE/tutorial.md

 ![sw enhancements img](./Sw_datapath.png)

+As you can see, it is simply about adding a wire from *RD2* to write data and an other *imm_source* control signal.

 Below is a S-type instruction example (S standing for "Store") that loads data from reg x18 (s1), to the address pointer in x5 (t0) with an offset of C on the address :

 ```asm